doireann-gordon/shopping-list-website/README.md

 "# shopping-list-website"
-data - contains the .csv of meals and ingredients used in the app app.py contains the code for a Streamlit app.
+<p>data - contains the .csv of meals and ingredients used in the app<br>
+app.py contains the code for a Streamlit app.
 Please contact me if you would like access!